Cheatsheet collection

 git config user.name

-git config --global user.name "NAME"
+git config --global user.name "YOUR_NAME"

-$ git config --global user.email <YOUR MAIL>
+git config --global user.email "MAIL"

-#disable SSL verification if you encounter SSL certificate problem: self signed certificate
+# Disable SSL verification if you encounter SSL certificate problem: self signed certificate

-$ git config --global http.sslVerify false
+git config --global http.sslVerify false

-# use other ssh key
+# Use other ssh key

 git -c core.sshCommand="ssh -i ~/.ssh/<PRIVATE_KEY>" clone git@github.com:dejanu/sretoolkit.git

-# update ~/.ssh/config
+# Update ~/.ssh/config

 Host github.com